ArnavMohan65/hackfest2k24/README.md

 - The frontend application can be accessed at `http://localhost:3000` in your web browser.
 - Follow the provided UI to navigate through the food donation process.

+-*MongoDB needs to be installed to run backend server*

 2. Backend:
 - The backend server will be running at `http://localhost:3000`.
 - The frontend application will communicate with the backend server for data exchange.